Zika Virus Disease

 Ebola Virus Disease Outbreak in West Africa

-On 8 August 2014, the Director General, World Health Organization declared the Ebola Virus Disease (EVD) Outbreak in West Africa a Public Health Emergency of International Concern (PHEIC), under the provisions of the International Health Regulations (2005).
+In August 2014, the Director General, World Health Organization declared the Ebola Virus Disease (EVD) Outbreak in West Africa a Public Health Emergency of International Concern (PHEIC), under the provisions of the International Health Regulations (2005).

-The World Health Organization (WHO) has issued a guidance document titled ‘Travel and Transportation risk assessment: Interim guidance for public health authorities and the transport sector’, which provides advice on raising the awareness of travelers and health care providers, as well as guidance for international air transport and the maritime sector.
-A copy can be downloaded here.
+The World Health Organization (WHO) has issued a guidance document titled Travel and Transportation risk assessment: Ebola Interim guidance for public health authorities and the transport sector, which provides advice on raising the awareness of travelers and health care providers, as well as guidance for international air transport and the maritime sector on Ebola virus disease.

 A copy of this publication can be found on the WHO's emergencies preparedness, response webpage.